Study Engineering in Germany: 108 Universities & 309 English Courses in Engineering

 Why Is Germany a Good Destination To Study Engineering?

-• Germany is home to some of the best Engineering schools and universities globally, such as Technische Universität München (TUM), RWTH Aachen University, and Karlsruhe Institute of Technology (KIT).
+- Germany is home to some of the top engineering universities in the world, including Technische Universität München (TUM), RWTH Aachen University, and the Karlsruhe Institute of Technology (KIT).

 Here's a list of German universities that offer Engineering programs taught in English: